ML4LHS/wizard_old/Readme.md

-WIndowed Summarization for Auto Regressive Data (WISARD)
+WIndowed summariZation for AutoRegressive Data (wizard)
 ================

 The purpose for this package is to provide an all in one data